 About the SBIR Program

 One of 11 federal Small Business Innovation Research (SBIR) programs launched 30 years ago, EPA’s SBIR is the small program with a big mission, to protect human health and the environment.
-The mission is big and the areas of focus are broad: air, water, climate change, waste and manufacturing.
-We strive to promote “greening” it all.
+Broad areas of focus typically stay the same and include clean and safe water, air quality, land revitalization, homeland security, sustainable materials management and safer chemicals.
+More specific subtopics under each of these broad areas change from year to year.

 For more information on the Federal SBIR programs, visit the Small Business Administration's SBIR website.